James Hepburn, 4th Earl of Bothwell: At Queen Mary's court

 After Protestant Lords gained power following Mary of Guise's death and the return to Scotland of Mary, Queen of Scots, Bothwell appears to have been not much more than a troublesome noble at court.
-His open quarrel with the Earl of Arran and the Hamiltons, who accused him of intriguing against the Crown, caused some degree of anguish to the Queen, and although the Earl of Arran was eventually declared mad, Bothwell was nevertheless imprisoned in Edinburgh Castle without trial in 1562.
-Later that year, while the Queen was in the Highlands, he escaped and went to Hermitage Castle.
+His open quarrel with the Earl of Arran and the Hamiltons, who accused him of intriguing against the Crown, caused some degree of anguish to the Queen.
+The Earl of Arran accused Bothwell of plotting to kidnap Mary and the Earl of Moray from the deer park at Falkland Palace at Easter 1562.
+Although the Earl of Arran was eventually declared mad, Bothwell was nevertheless imprisoned in Edinburgh Castle without trial.
+Later that year, while the Queen was in the Highlands, Bothwell escaped and went to Hermitage Castle.

 The Queen and Bothwell were by now very close.
-When Bothwell married Lady Jean Gordon, daughter of The 4th Earl of Huntly, in February 1566, the Queen attended the wedding (the marriage lasted just over a year).
-In the following summer, upon hearing that he had been seriously wounded and was likely to die, she rode from Jedburgh to be with him at Hermitage Castle only a few weeks after giving birth to her son.
-However, historian Antonia Fraser asserts that Queen Mary was already on her way to visit Bothwell on matters of state before she heard about his illness, and that therefore this visit is not evidence they were already lovers at the time of his accident.
-Author Alison Weir agrees, and in fact the records show that Mary waited a full six days after learning of his injuries before going to visit Bothwell.
+Bothwell married Lady Jean Gordon, daughter of the Earl of Huntly, on 24 February 1566 and Queen Mary attended the wedding at Holyrood.
+The banquet was held at Kinloch's house on the Canongate.
+According to Robert Lindsay of Pitscottie there followed five days of jousting and tournaments.
+The marriage lasted just over a year.

+In October 1566, after the birth of Prince James, Queen Mary came to Jedburgh to hold justice courts.
+Upon hearing that Bothwell had been seriously wounded and was likely to die, Mary rode to be with him at Hermitage Castle.
+Subsequently, Mary was unwell and resided at Jedburgh until she recovered.
+Antonia Fraser asserts that Queen Mary was already on her way to visit Bothwell on matters of state before she heard about his illness, and that therefore this visit is not evidence that they were already lovers at the time of his accident.
+Alison Weir agrees, and in fact the records show that Mary waited a full six days after learning of his injuries before going to visit Bothwell.
 The story of her mad flight to his side was put about later by her enemies to discredit her.